Effective Altruism Grants aims to provide grants of up to £100,000 (~$130,000) to help individuals work on promising projects.

 - The grant maximum is £100,000.

 - Grants can be renewed.

 - The Centre for Effective Altruism will not act as your employer.
 We will not be responsible for the grantees.

 - Funding will be paid out on a quarterly basis, conditional on itemized reports on spending in the last quarter, as well as spending and activity plans for the coming quarter.
 However, we are consciously taking a ‘hits-based giving’ approach and will not discontinue funding merely because initial results of the project were less promising than was hoped.

-- We welcome requests for funding of expenses, such as tuition fees, travel, buying grantees out of existing contracts etc, as well as living costs.
+- We welcome requests for funding of expenses, such as travel, buying grantees out of existing contracts etc, as well as living costs.
 You should provide us with an estimate of your living costs (subject to revision—relevant factors include seniority, location, etc.) Note that we will likely refer applications that request funding for living costs and overheads to our partners, rather than funding them ourselves.